voxpupuli/beaker/README.md

 `--vmrun HYPERVISOR` and `--snapshot SNAPSHOT` options.
 The value passed to `--vmrun` will be the default value and you may override hypervisors on a per host basis in config file.
 Default behavior for vSphere and EC2 is to powerdown/terminate test instances on a successful run.
 This can be altered with the `--preserve-hosts` option.
+`--revert` indicates that you want to revert VMs to snapshot before test execution, defaults to true.
+Use `--no-revert` to skip reverting before test execution.

 For example: